SimonCropp/NullabilityInfo/readme.md

 ## Nullable.FluentValidation

-Nullable.FluentValidation is a package that leverages nullability information to make all non-nullable reference properties to be required.
+Nullable.FluentValidation is a package that extends [FluentValidation](https://fluentvalidation.net/).
+It leverages nullability information to make all non-nullable reference properties to be required.

 ### Nuget